cfinke/Retweet/README.txt

 == Getting Started ==

-1. Replace "USERNAME" and "PASSWORD" at the top of retweet.py with your account credentials.
+1. Replace "USERNAME" and "PASSWORD" at the top of settings.py with your account credentials.
    (You can manage multiple accounts by adding another username/password pair to the ACCOUNTS variable.)
-2. Change the DB_DIR variable to point to the directory where you'll keep your SQLite databases.
+2. Change the DB_DIR variable in settings.py to point to the directory where you'll keep your SQLite databases.
 3. Optionally, add this line to your crontab:

 */2 * * * * python /full/path/to/retweet.py